 Evaluate their circumstances and allow them to express their concerns or frustrations.

 Was the outburst uncalled for?
 Was it a single instance, or is this happening regularly?
 Is the yelling just a part of abusive or discriminatory behavior?

 Is it causing emotional distress and demoralizing other members of the staff?

 Talk privately to the person and do your best to understand their situation.
 Make it clear to them that their behavior is not acceptable and ask them to contain themselves.
 Then discuss possible solutions or next steps to address the issue in a more constructive manner.

-Ask the person to apologize for their behavior so that they could continue to work in good spirit with the rest of the personnel.
+Ask the person to apologize for their behavior so that they can continue to work in good spirit with the rest of the personnel.

 Monitor the behavior of the employee in the days and weeks to come to see if there is any improvement.

 In case the unacceptable behavior continues, take the matter to a superior or HR.
 Examine the case once again, consider all circumstances, and make a decision.